FAQs

 How do I report glider-collected detections?

-Glider-collected data required a GPS track file, the instrument detection file, and a Glider metadata form from here https://members.oceantrack.org/data/data-collection.
+Glider-collected data required a GPS track file, the instrument detection file, and a Moving Platform metadata sheet here https://members.oceantrack.org/data/data-collection.
 Please contact OTNDC@DAL.CA or your regional Node Manager if you need assistance.

 My receiver collected no detections, do you still need the file?